JackJPowell/home-assistant.io/source/_integrations/playstation_network.markdown

 This integration makes 3 requests per data update (every 30 seconds).
 This presently is well under the rate limit, but leaves room to add additional requests as the integration develops.

 Please keep these limits in mind to avoid exceeding the PlayStation Network request allowance.

+The Active state for each device is only reported via the API for the last used device.
+For example, if you start playing a game on your PS4 and without powering down, launch a game on your PS5, the API will only report your PS5 status.

+## Supported devices

+The following devices are known to be supported by the integration:

+- PlayStation 5
+- PlayStation 4

+## Unsupported devices

+The following devices are not supported by the integration:

+- PlayStation 3
+- PlayStation Vita
+- PlayStation Portable
+- Other PlayStation system variants (PlayStation TV) or older systems that do not support the PlayStation Network

+## Use Cases

+You can display your currently playing game as artwork on your dashboard.
+You can also send notifications of your currently playing game to others inviting them to join you.

 ## Remove integration